broadinstitute/gatk/scripts/mutect2_wdl/unsupported/README.md

 ```
 {
-  "Mutect2ReplicateValidation.gatk": "[path to gatk .jar file in the docker image if running on the cloud eg /root/gatk.jar]",
-  "Mutect2ReplicateValidation.gatk_override": "[path to local gatk .jar file when not running in the cloud]",
+  "Mutect2ReplicateValidation.gatk_override": "[Path to a gatk jar file.
+Omitting this line uses the gatk jar in the docker image.]",
+  "Mutect2ReplicateValidation.gatk_docker": "[gatk docker image eg broadinstitute/gatk:4.beta.3 -- this is not used in SGE but you still have to fill it in.]",
+  "Mutect2ReplicateValidation.picard": "[path to Picard .jar file]",
   "Mutect2ReplicateValidation.ref_fasta": "[path to reference .fasta file]",
   "Mutect2ReplicateValidation.ref_fai": "[path to reference .fasta.fai file]",
   "Mutect2ReplicateValidation.ref_dict": "[path to reference .dict file]",